Quaking in Soft Granular Particles with Speed-dependent Friction: Role of Critical Volume Fraction and Inertia: Methodology

 A number of ways to locate $\phi_{\text{c}}$ of soft particles have been discussed in the literature; see Ref.~\cite{Berzi2024} and the references therein.
-Generally speaking, these methods usually involve identifying the divergence of fluctuations that is associated with building up the contact network by increasing $\phi$.
-Here we choose to look into the fluctuation of the coordination number $Z(t_{\ell})$, which is the contact numbers per particle averaged over all particles (excluding the wall particles) at a sampled time point $t_{\ell}$; $\ell=1,2,\cdots,m$, where $m$ is the number of sampled time points.
-The fluctuation of the coordination number is presented by the standard deviation $\xi_Z=\sqrt{\sum_{\ell=1}^m[Z(t_{\ell})-\bar{Z}]^2/(m-1)}$, where $\bar{Z}$ is the mean of $Z(t_{\ell})$.
+In general, these methods usually involve identifying the diverged fluctuations that are associated with building up the contact network by increasing $\phi$.
+Here we choose to look into the fluctuation of the coordination number $Z(t)$, which is the contact numbers per particle averaged over all particles (excluding the wall particles) at time $t$.
+For each value of $\phi$, the fluctuation of the coordination number is represented by the standard deviation $\xi_Z(\phi)=\sqrt{\sum_{\ell=1}^n[Z(\phi, t_{\ell})-\bar{Z}]^2/(n-1)}$, where $\bar{Z}$ is the mean of $Z(\phi, t_{\ell})$, $t_{\ell}$ is the sampled time point and $n$ is the number of samples.
 In other words, $\xi_Z$ estimates the spread of the contact number of individual particles relative to the mean of the population packed and sheared at a given volume fraction $\phi$.
-Figure~\ref{fig:find_phic} shows a drastic increase of $\xi_Z$ around a narrow range of $\phi$.
-We thus calculated the finite difference of $\xi_Z$ and interpolated where the slope changed sign as the critical volume fraction $\phi_{\text{c}}$, indicated by the vertical dashed line in Figure~\ref{fig:find_phic}.
+Figure~\ref{fig:find_phic} shows a drastic increase of $\xi_Z$ around a narrow range of $\phi$ in most of the examples.
+We thus calculated the finite difference of $\xi_Z$ and interpolated where the slope changed sign as the critical volume fraction $\phi_{\text{c}}$, indicated by the vertical dashed lines in Fig.~\ref{fig:find_phic}.

-It is also understandable that the value of $\phi_{\text{c}}$ is material-specific.
-In the conventional (CH) model, the critical volume fraction $\phi_{\text{c}}$ has been reported to depend on $\mu_0$ but not on the shear rate $\dot{\gamma}$ \cite{Chialvo2012}; it is confined by two limits: $\phi_{\text{c}}\approx 0.64$ while $\mu_0\to 0$, and $\phi_{\text{c}}\approx 0.55$ while $\mu_0\to\infty$ \cite{Berzi2024}, shown as in Figure~\ref{fig:phic-Vc-a}.
-Interestingly, in the SH model, we find that the value of $\phi_{\text{c}}$ depends on $V_{\text{c}}$, which is also material-specific (except not being dimensionless)---see Figure~\ref{fig:phic-Vc-b}.
-The value is bounded between 0.57--0.64.
-It is intriguing to find that $\phi_{\text{c}}$ as a function of $V_{\text{c}}$ is also insensitive to two decades of change in the driving speed $U$.

-Given that $\phi_{\text{c}}(\mu_0)$ for the CH model and $\phi_{\text{c}}(V_{\text{c}})$ for the SH model are both material-specific and insensitive to the driving speed and that both functions are monotonic with almost the same range of $\phi_{\text{c}}$, Figure~\ref{fig:phic-Vc} has established a one-to-one correspondence between $\mu_0$ and $V_{\text{c}}$. \emph{It is likely that two granular packings governed by the SH model with a specified $V_{\text{c}}$ and by the CH model with a specific $\mu_0$, respectively, can have a similar rheology as long as they share the same value of $\phi_{\text{c}}$, even though this may not always be true.} As we shall see in the next section, such connection through $\phi_{\text{c}}$ across two models provides the basis of a fair comparison.